psybers/python-paradigms/README.md

 > `python3 stats-table.py`

-This generates the dataset statistics table, Table 1.

-> `python3 counts.py`

-This generates the dataset statistics table, Table 2.
+This generates the dataset statistics tables, Table 1 and 2.

 #### Generate the judgements table